keithalewis/papers/vocab/index.md

 but less efficient.

 Investors hope
-to generate better returns than the prevailing riskless interest rate by taking on some risk.
+to generate better returns than the prevailing risk-less interest rate by taking on some risk.
 Speculators believe they have information that might generate even higher returns.
 Hedgers can use market instruments to reduce their risk.